Tuberculosis

 Humans are the only relevant reservoir for M. tuberculosis.
 For mycobacteria that can be transmitted from animals to humans, such as M. bovis and M. caprae, cattle, wild boar, goats or wild ruminants (especially red deer) are the pathogen reservoir.
 The reservoir for M. microti is formed by voles and shrews, for example.

-Whether an infection occurs depends on the frequency and intensity of contact, the amount of inhaled or orally ingested pathogens and the physical condition of the affected person.
-Infection usually occurs through inhalation of fine droplets with the air breathed, which are released during coughing and sneezing by persons suffering from overt tuberculosis.
+Whether an infection occurs depends on the frequency and intensity of contact, the amount of inhaled or orally ingested pathogens and the immune status of the person affected.
+Infection usually occurs through the inhalation of fine droplets in the air that are released when people suffering from open pulmonary tuberculosis cough and sneeze.
 Open pulmonary tuberculosis refers to diseases in which pathogens can be detected in the sputum.
-Transmission through raw (unpasteurised) milk from infected cattle is possible in principle.
+Transmission is also possible through the consumption of raw (unpasteurised) milk from cattle infected with tuberculosis.

-Infection from animal to animal occurs preferentially by the aerogenic route through inhalation of fine air droplets containing the pathogen, which are coughed up by diseased animals.
-However, it can also occur through contact or orally, e.g. via contaminated feed in feed mangers and salt licks.
+Infection from animal to animal occurs preferably by the aerogenic route through inhalation of fine droplets containing the pathogen, which are coughed up by sick animals.
+However, it can also occur through contact or orally, e.g. via contaminated feed in feeding troughs and salt licks.

 Symptomatology

-Animal: Chronic pulmonary tuberculosis in cattle mainly manifests itself in progressive coughing and slowly deteriorating general condition.
+Animal: Chronic pulmonary tuberculosis in cattle is mainly characterised by progressive coughing and a slowly deteriorating general condition.
 However, disease processes can also occur in other organs.
 In cattle, tuberculosis can remain latent or subclinical for years.

 An infection with mycobacteria should also be considered in camelids if they are in poor condition and emaciated.
 Respiratory symptoms may occur.